-Below is a sampling of frequently requested workshops.
 Workshops are designed around a 1.5 to 3 hour time frame and are customized to your group's needs.
 If you don't see a topic that interests you, please let us know and we can work with you to explore various opportunities.
-All workshops must be requested three weeks prior to the event.
+We request that all workshops be requested three weeks prior to the event.

 Why Are All the ______ Kids Sitting Together in the Cafeteria?